-LIBRARIES

-Port Stephens Council libraries provide free lending and information assistance.
+MONDAY - FRIDAY 6AM-3PM BUILDING E. 1.01 TECHNOLOGY PLACE WILLIAMTOWN (Next To Central Health Alliance) PRE ORDER ON 4989 5191 CATERING ENQUIRES: centralbeanscafe@gmail.com #centralbeanscafe 🕜 🕲 LIBRARIES Port Stephens Council libraries provide free lending and information assistance.
 A wide selection of books, magazines, newspapers, audio books and music is available.
 Computer access, internet and wi-fi are also available free of charge, in addition to printing, photocopying, scanning and charge stations for phones and devices.
-A mobile printing service allows you to upload documents from your computer, tablet or smartphone to be printed at the Raymond Terrace or Tomaree Library.

-- Raymond Terrace Library, 18A Sturgeon Street.
-02 4988 0111.

-- Tilligerry Community Library, 46 Meredith Avenue, Lemon Tree Passage.
-02 4982 3477.

-- Tomaree Library & Community Centre,

-7 Community Close, Salamander Bay.

-02 4988 0670.

-- Mobile library with 10,000 items on board, the mobile library visits 13 locations throughout our region.
-02 4988 0111.

-- Seed library 'borrow' and grow, then harvest and share.

-- eLibrary library members can access

-a large collection of ebooks, audiobooks,

-magazines, news, music and movies.
-You

-can view the eLibrary with the Newcastle

-Libraries app (android and Apple devices).

-portstephens.nsw.gov.au/services/library

-COMMUNITY CENTRES & HALLS Council provides community centres and halls, mostly run by volunteers, that are available for hire.
-For more information go to portstephens.nsw.gov.au and search 'hiring a hall or community centre'.
+A mobile printing service allows you to upload documents from your computer, tablet or smartphone to be printed at the Raymond Terrace or Tomaree Library. - Raymond Terrace Library, 18A Sturgeon Street, 02 4988 0111. - Tilligerry Community Library, 46 Meredith Avenue, Lemon Tree Passage.
+02 4982 3477. - Tomaree Library & Community Centre, 7 Community Close, Salamander Bay.
+02 4988 0670. - Mobile library with 10,000 items on board, the mobile library visits 13 locations throughout our region.
+02 4988 0111. - Seed library 'borrow' and grow, then harvest and share. - eLibrary library members can access a large collection of ebooks, audiobooks, magazines, news, music and movies.
+You can view the eLibrary with the Newcastle Libraries app (android and Apple devices). portstephens.nsw.gov.au/services/library COMMUNITY CENTRES & HALLS Council provides community centres and halls, mostly run by volunteers, that are available for hire.
+For more information go to portstephens. nsw.gov.au and search 'hiring a hall'.
 SWIMMING POOLS - Lakeside Leisure Centre, 8 Leisure Way, Raymond Terrace.
 02 4987 2039, lakesidelc.com.au - Tilligerry Aquatic Centre, 1195 Lemon Tree Passage Road, Mallabula.
 02 4982 4730, tilligerryac.com.au - Tomaree Aquatic Centre, 3 Aquatic Close, Salamander Bay.
 02 4981 2848, tomareeac.com.au DOG OFF-LEASH AREAS Port Stephens has a number of parks where dogs may be exercised off-lead. portstephens.nsw. gov.au/services/dog-parks UTILITIES You will need to arrange your own utilities such as electricity, gas, pay TV, internet services or telephone.
-You should contact your local service providers, or you may like to take advantage of the free Fast Connect service, which will arrange for the disconnection and reconnection of utilities on your behalf.
-Contact them on 1300 661 464 or access the service at fastconnect.net.au or via the Defence Housing Australia website (dha.gov.au).
-FLOOD, FIRE & EMERGENCY In the event of a life-threatening emergency call 000 to connect to Police, Fire and Ambulance.
+You should contact your local service providers, or you may like to take advantage of the free Fast Connect service, which will arrange for the disconnection and reconnection of utilities on your behalf, see fastconnect.net.au.

+FLOOD, FIRE & EMERGENCY In the event of a life-threatening emergency call 000 to connect to Police.
+Fire and Ambulance.
 For assistance or information for: - floods or storms call 132 500, ses.nsw.gov.au - Bush fire information line 1800 679 737, rfs.nsw.gov.au HOSPITALS & HEALTHCARE Newcastle has public and private hospitals.
 The largest public hospital is the John Hunter.
 Port Stephens has Tomaree Community Hospital and Maitland also has a public and private hospital.
 The Hunter New England Health website (hnehealth.nsw.gov.au) has information on public healthcare services in the region.
 To find a GP, hospital or other health service near you, visit the government-funded Health Direct website (healthdirect.gov.au) which also offers approved health information and advice.
-SHOPPING Williamtown and its surrounds are well serviced with supermarkets, shopping centres and retail stores.
-Newcastle offers all the city amenities, while Raymond Terrace, East Maitland and Charlestown also have a good range of stores and services.
-Nearest to Williamtown Base, Medowie has a variety of shops and services along Ferodale Road, including Coles and Woolworths.
-Also nearby, Foodworks Salt Ash, at the corner Richardson and Nelson Bay Roads, is open 24 hours, seven days a week (foodworks.com.au).
-Here is a quick guide to some of the major shopping centres in the area.
+SHOPPING The region around Williamtown is well serviced with supermarkets, shopping centres and retail stores.
+Newcastle offers all the city amenities, while Raymond Terrace, East Maitland and Charlestown also offer a good range of stores and services.
+Nearest to RAAF Williamtown Base, Medowie has a variety of shops and services along Ferodale Road, including Coles and Woolworths.
+Also nearby, Foodworks Salt Ash at the corner of Richardson and Nelson Bav Roads, is open 24 hours, seven days a week (foodworks.com.au).
+Here is a quick quide to some of the larger shopping centres in the area.